 Any amount of money you receive that is unexpected or outside of your typical monthly income should be considered a windfall.

-Most people, on receiving a windfall, will quickly find a way to spend it – on anything from a night out on the town to new kitchen appliances to a big vacation.
+On receiving a windfall, most people will quickly find a way to spend it – on anything from a night out on the town to new kitchen appliances to a big vacation.
 But if you’re serious about dramatically changing your financial life, windfalls (small or large) are a great way to pour more fuel on the fire.

 Slaying Your Own Debt Dragon